Foreign policy of the Russian Empire: Peaceful policies

 Diplomat Nikolay Girs, scion of a rich and powerful family of Scandinavian descent, served as Foreign Minister, 1882–1895, during the reign of Alexander III.
 He was one of the architects of the Franco-Russian Alliance of 1891, which was later expanded into the Triple Entente with the addition of Great Britain.
 That alliance brought France out of diplomatic isolation, and moved Russia from the German orbit to a coalition with France, that was strongly supported by French financial assistance to Russia's economic modernization.
 Tsar Alexander took credit for peaceful policies but according to Margaret Maxwell, historians have underrated his success in a diplomacy that featured numerous negotiated settlements, treaties and conventions.
 These agreements defined Russian boundaries and restored equilibrium to dangerously unstable situations.
 He supported numerous international commissions and made many goodwill missions, during which he repeatedly stressed Russia's peaceful intentions.
 His most dramatic success came in 1885, settling long-standing tensions with Great Britain, which was fearful that Russian expansion to the South would be a threat to India.
 Girs was usually successful in restraining the aggressive inclinations of Tsar Alexander III, convincing him that the very survival of the czarist system depended on avoiding major wars.
 With a deep insight into the tsar's moods and views, Girs typically shaped the final decisions by outmaneuvering hostile journalists, ministers, and even the czarina, as well as his own ambassadors.
 Under Giers and Alexander, Russia fought no major wars.

+The 1897 agreement was part of Austria-Hungary's broader strategy under Count Agenor Gołuchowski and Baron von Beck to maintain stability in the Balkans while remaining loyal to Germany as an ally and rapprochement with Russia.
+It also improved Austria's international diplomatic prestige, positioning the empire as capable of mediating complex conflicts in Southeast Europe.
+Gołuchowski personally accompanied Emperor Franz Joseph on a visit to Saint Petersburg in April 1897, securing formal ratification of the accord.